• Skip to primary navigation

 My experience changed drastically when I began practicing consistent self-care.
 Not the kind of self-care that most people think of, but the kind that grounds & fills the soul.

-In this article, I'll be sharing self-care tips and ideas specifically for highly sensitive and empathic moms.
+In this article, I'll be sharing self-care tips and ideas specifically for highly sensitive and empathic parents.

-Even though any mom could benefit from this post because I believe we all need restorative self-care, I'm writing this especially with highly sensitive & empathic moms in mind because I think, for myself at least, daily down time and self-care is almost crucial for my well-being.
+Even though any parent could benefit from this post because I believe we all need restorative self-care, I'm writing this, especially with empathic or highly sensitive parents in mind because I think daily down time and self-care is almost crucial for my well-being.

 I'm not a good mom if I'm not able to wind down in silence at least once during some part of my day.
 If you're wondering what makes someone highly sensitive, you can check out this questionnaire.